angelaanozie/alx-system_engineering-devops/0x01-shell_permissions/README.md

-File: 4-empty: A script that creates an empty file called hello.
+File: 5-execute: A script that adds execute permission to the owner of the file hello.